ROMANS 8:

 qualification, one requirement still remains.

-be ours, unless we are "in Christ
+unless we are "in Christ Jesus.”

-but for God himself.
+God himself.

 And as a result, He can "be just,

-and the justifier of him which believeth in Jesus".
+and the justifier of him which believeth in Jesus.”

-And this blessed
+And this

-pictured in the Old Testament.
+blessed condition of being "in Christ Jesus" is pictured in the Old Testament.

 Actually, that's not too surprising, for the Old